Signals Intelligence

 Market Research Analyst

-Cognitive skills your 1N3X6 training built — and where they transfer.
+Cognitive skills your 1N3X6 training built — and where they transfer in civilian work.

 Pattern Recognition